KPFranceSAS/integration-channel/docs/user.md

 For the warehouse in Madrid, real stock is sent.

 ### FBA and Amazon reporting
-The app connects to different reports provided by Amazon and uses the content to provide some helpers to manage business.
+The app connects to different reports provided by Amazon and uses the content to provide some helpers to manage Business.

 - stock level on FBA and alert regarding skus that need to be sent to FBA
 - returns and reimbursements of FBA